 Being in my 40s means that conversations with friends often include someone woefully declaring, “None of my pants fit anymore!” or “I gained five pounds and have no idea why!”
 We all nod sympathetically because we can relate.

 Weight gain in midlife is real.
-It’s also one of the biggest concerns that women have in the years around menopause, according to the new book The Menopause Diet Plan, by Hillary Wright, MEd, RDN, and Elizabeth M. Ward, MS, RD.
+It’s also one of the biggest concerns that women have in the years around menopause, according to the new book The Menopause Diet Plan: A Natural Guide to Managing Hormones, Health, and Happiness, by Hillary Wright, MEd, RDN, and Elizabeth M. Ward, MS, RD.
 “One of the mistakes we all make is not talking about menopause enough and not educating women about the changes their bodies will go through,” says Ward.
 “That results in women being taken by surprise when the number on the scale goes up and their clothes don't fit.”

 Here are some common misconceptions about weight gain in midlife -- plus the facts, so you can understand what’s happening and take steps to feel better physically and emotionally.